Lambdanaut/Picowars/README.md

 * AI can attack and capture in the same turn
 * If you have zero gold, infantry is selected by default and you can still build it.
+* Getting units attack range doesn't account for places they can't move to(like mountains)